dsnoor/firstapp/README.md

 # firstapp
-This is first app for MERN
+This is first app for MERN.
+File modified from Atom.